AdobeDocs/commerce-operations.en/help/performance/application-server.md

 1. Use SSH to access your Cloud instance through the GraphQL application access point.
 The `root/var/log/magento-server.log` should contain a new log record for every GraphQL request.

+If these verifciation steps are successful, you can proceed with test cycle execution.

+### Disable Application Server on CLoud Starter